 Brenda Krause Eheart

 A pioneering foster care advocate, Dr. Brenda Krause Eheart has created an innovative model of community living that boldly confronts the inherent failures within the traditional system of adopting children out of foster care.
-As the founder of Generations of Hope and the intergenerational community, Hope Meadows, where foster children, their adoptive parents and senior citizens live as neighbors, Dr. Eheart has advanced a groundbreaking solution to a confounding issue - the nation's anachronistic system of foster care adoption.
+As the founder of Generations of Hope and Hope Meadows, the intergenerational community, where foster children, their adoptive parents and senior citizens live as neighbors, Dr. Eheart has advanced a groundbreaking solution to a confounding issue - the nation’s anachronistic system of foster care adoption.

 After adopting an infant boy herself, Dr. Eheart (at the time with the University of Illinois and a specialist in behavioral sciences and sociology) conducted a 10-year study on adoption and the foster care system in Illinois, interviewing families that had adopted some of the older wards of the state.
 Her research found that foster children were typically placed in multiple homes before age 18, a situation due largely to a lack of social and emotional support.
 In fact, half of the nation's foster children who age out of foster care never finish high school.

-Such statistics propelled her in 1994 to found Generations of Hope, creating a breakthrough model that works like this: In exchange for agreeing to take in three to four children, adoptive families live rent-free in large homes, with the stay-at-home parent receiving a modest salary.
+Such statistics propelled her, in 1994, to found Generations of Hope, creating a breakthrough model that works like this: in exchange for agreeing to take in three to four children, adoptive families live rent-free in large homes, with the stay-at-home parent receiving a modest salary.
 More experienced foster and adoptive parents mentor newer families.
-The seniors in the community pay monthly rent - about $100 below market rates - for their apartments.
-Therapists, social workers and counselors work on site with the foster and adoptive families.
-The diverse neighborhood creates intergenerational friendships that benefit residents of all ages, and it is these relationships that are the key to the community's success.
+The seniors in the community pay monthly rent – about $100 below market rates – for their apartments.

 Brenda Eheart's innovative model of multigenerational community living is helping find permanent, caring homes for many of America's foster children, and by engaging and involving senior citizens within the community, she is enriching the quality of life for everyone involved.
 She has succeeded in breaking down walls - real and metaphorical - that have segregated those who can truly benefit from one another's support and love.

-Note: This profile is excerpted from the commemorative brochure published at the time of the awards' presentation.
+Note: This profile was written at the time of the awards’ presentation.